alvistar/openvpn_scripts/readme.md

-# OPENVN SCRIPTS FOR OPNSENSE
+# IPV6 Tunneling with Openvpn and Opnsense
 A collection of scripts to create site to site IPV6 tunnels from a gateway with ipv4 only network
 ## Rationale